MariiaAleksandrovych/311-service-time-prediction/README.md

 ### 1-layer NN:
 Architecture: Input layer (fully connected, 128 neurons, ReLU activation, L2 regularization) with an input shape of ( , 7) for seven features.
 DropOut Layer (20%) follows, and the output layer has a single neuron with linear activation.
 Training: Adam optimizer, a learning rate of 0.001 for the first 10 epochs, followed by an exponential decay.
 Batch size is 32, with a validation split of 80%, using Mean Squared Error as the loss function.

 ![Alt text](images/simple-NN.png "1-layer Neural Network")

 ### 2-layer NN:
 Architecture: Input layer (fully connected, 64 neurons, ReLU activation, L2 regularization) with input shape ( , 7).
 DropOut Layer (20%) precedes a hidden layer (fully connected, 32 neurons, ReLU activation, L2 regularization).
 Another DropOut Layer (20%) is followed by the output layer with a single neuron and linear activation.
 Training: Similar to the 1-layer NN, with Adam optimizer, learning rate schedule, batch size of 32, and 80-20 training-validation split.

 ![Alt text](images/2-layer-NN-correct.png "2-layer Neural Network")

 ### Deep ResNet:
 Architecture: Input layer (fully connected, 64 neurons, ReLU activation, L2 regularization) with input shape ( , 7).
 Residual blocks consist of two Dense layers (64 neurons, ReLU activation, L2 regularization) with Batch Normalization and Dropout (20%) layers.
 A Dense layer (fully connected, 32 neurons, ReLU activation, L2 regularization) and DropOut Layer (20%) precede the output layer (single neuron, linear activation).
-Training: Similar to the previous networks, utilizing Adam optimizer, learning rate schedule, batch size of 32, and 80-20 training-validation split with Mean Squared Error as the loss function
+Training: Similar to the previous networks, utilizing Adam optimizer, learning rate schedule, batch size of 32, and 80-20 training-validation split with Mean Squared Error as the loss function.

 ![Alt text](images/DeepResNet-arch.png "Deep ResNet")

 ## Feature Selection